telerik/reporting-docs/knowledge-base/pass-parameters-to-html5-report-viewer-from-a-views-model.md

 ## Description
 When working with the HTML Report Viewer jQuery widget, passing parameters to it from the model of the view can be a bit tricky sometimes.
+This is due to the serialization and encoding of the model properties.
 The following article describes a general approach that can be used to both achieve the above, and reduce the amount of JSON one needs to type to initialize the viewer.

 ## Solution